matlab-deep-learning/llms-with-matlab/README.md

 You can connect to:

 -  [OpenAI® Chat Completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) — For example, connect to ChatGPT™.
+-  OpenAI-compatible APIs — Connect to APIs that are compatible with the OpenAI Chat Completions API.
 -  [OpenAI Images API](https://platform.openai.com/docs/guides/images) — For example, connect to DALL·E™.
 -  [Azure® OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/) — Connect to OpenAI models from Azure.
 -  [Ollama™](https://ollama.com/) — Connect to models locally or nonlocally.